dipro-ghosh/ScriptXeno.github.io/_tabs/privacy-policy.md

 toc: true
 order: 5
 icon: fas fa-user-shield
-description: "Privacy Policy Page of Our Website"
+description: "Privacy Policy Page of Our Website ScriptXeno.
+Read Our Privacy Policy to Know How We Handle Your Personal Information and Data."
+author: oceanofanything
 ---

 # Privacy Policy